ovenjs/Muzzle/docs/configuration.md

 ## 🎯 Best Practices

 ### 1. Choose the Right Word List Source
     - Use `string` or `array` for small, static word lists
     - Use `file` for large, version-controlled word lists
     - Use `url` for centrally managed, dynamic word lists
     - Use `default` for general-purpose filtering

 ### 2. Configure Caching Appropriately
     - Enable caching for URL and file sources
     - Set appropriate TTL values based on how often word lists change
     - Monitor cache memory usage in production

 ### 3. Optimize Performance
-   - Use batch processing for multiple texts
+    - Use batch processing for filtering multiple texts
     - Set appropriate concurrency limits
     - Configure timeouts based on your use case

 ### 4. Handle Errors Gracefully
     - Always wrap initialization in try-catch blocks
     - Implement fallback mechanisms for URL-based sources
     - Monitor for configuration validation errors

 ### 5. Monitor and Adjust
     - Use the status API to monitor system health
     - Adjust configuration based on performance metrics
     - Regularly review and update word lists

 ### 6. Use Parameterized Words for Sophisticated Filtering
     - Categorize words by type and severity
     - Implement different actions based on severity levels
     - Use context-aware filtering for better user experience

 ---